 Our document library is an essential resource for people with disabilities looking to begin their career journey.

 Navigating the working world can often be a challenge for people with a disability.
-There are numerous barriers people with disabilities may face while job hunting and during the application process.
+There are numerous barriers people with disabilities face while job hunting.
 Whether you are facing a complicated or inaccessible application procedure, negative employer attitudes or a lack of understanding, we recognise the obstacles you’re required to overcome and can provide the support you need.

 Working-age disabled adults are twice as likely to be unemployed as non-disabled people.
 Careers with Disabilities believes all people deserve an equal opportunity at achieving career success.